Innovailable/pypwrctrl/README.md

 	pypwrctrl -d -i 4165 -o 4166 -u ulf -p secret show

-The *-d* is the switch which enables network discovery and the other two switches tell the program which ports are used for communication.
+The *-d* is the switch which enables network discovery and the other switches tell the program which ports and user credentials are used.

 Always typing the port options is tiresome.
 We should save them in the configuration file: